top of page

 The Meisner technique has a clear system of exercises that build upon each other and build the actor from the ground up.
 Doing the exercises is like going to the gym: We exercise, stretch and maintain our acting muscles.
 The goal is to be able to "live truthfully under imaginary circumstances".
 We train the authenticity of our instrument: our presence, imagination, emotional life and reactions to be able to move an audience.
 In this post, we describe the first exercise in the technique, the so-called "Repetition".

-The repetition exercise is one of the cornerstones of the Meisner technique and perhaps the exercise with which the Meisner technique is most often associated.
-It is important to remember that even though it is a very important exercise, it is only the first step within an entire acting technique.
+The repetition exercise is one of the cornerstones of the Meisner technique and perhaps the exercise that the Meisner technique is most often associated with.
+It is important to remember that even though it is a very important exercise, it is only the first step within an entire school of acting.

-Many actors are introverted by nature, but it looks a little strange when actors are not affected by each other and by what is happening on stage.
+Many actors might be introspective by nature and you might end up preoccupied with your inner world, but it looks a little strange when actors are not affected by each other and by what is happening on stage.
 Repetition forces them to make real contact with each other and to focus outward instead of inward.
 It forces them to really listen to each other, to perceive nuances in what one's scene partner says (what is really being said and meant by tone, body language (i.e. behavior), not just what is said with words), to be open and to be affected by each other.

 By making your scene partner more important than yourself, you'll get out of your head and into your stomach/heart/impulses/instincts.
 You stop monitoring or trying to correct yourself.